 Place the partridge on a roasting tray, season with salt and pepper and add thyme and garlic into the cavity for extra seasoning.
-Rub with goose fat and roast in a pre-heated oven for 40 minutes at 180 degrees.
+Rub with goose fat and roast in a pre-heated oven for 25 minutes at 180°C.

-Deep fry the thinly sliced potato at 150 degrees.
-Or, if you don’t have a fryer, fry on a medium heat in a frying pan in an inch of vegetable oil.
+Deep fry the thinly sliced potato at 150°C. Or, if you don’t have a fryer, fry on a medium heat in a frying pan in an inch of vegetable oil.
 Season with salt while the chips are still warm, then leave them to drain on a kitchen towel.

 Peel the onion then slice it in half, stud it with the cloves and sit it in the milk in a saucepan.
-Heat the milk, but don’t let it boil.
+Heat the milk, but be careful not to let it boil.

-Once warm, turn off the heat and leave the onion sat in the milk until cool.
-Take out the onion and cloves and whisk the breadcrumbs and mixed spices into the milk.
+Once warm, turn off the heat and leave the onion sitting in the milk until cool.
+Take out the onion and cloves, and whisk the breadcrumbs and mixed spices into the milk.
 Season with salt.